Updated: Apr 19

 Turn the oven on and place the halved loaves of French Bread into the oven to lightly toast.
 Once done pull from the oven and place to the side to cool.
 If you over-toast the bread, it could cause it to burn the edges in the last baking.

 Drain the frozen spinach in a colander or by squeezing excess liquid by hand.
 This is really important to get the extra liquid out otherwise your mixture will make the French Bread soft.

 Turn the burner back on high and heat up the mixture before adding the shrimp and crawfish.
-Saute until shrimp are cook and most of the moisture gone.
+Saute until shrimp are cooked and most of the moisture is gone.

 Once all the shrimp are cooked you can add the spinach and bring it up to temp and then add the cream cheese.
 Turn to medium heat and stir until cream cheese is thoroughly incorporated into the mixture.
 Once that is done turn off the heat and place it to the side.

 Using a spatula spread the mixture to the edges of the French Bread loaves on the sheet pan.
 The more coverages of the edge you get the less burnt edges.